Lemon Brined Roasted Chicken

 The technique for this chicken recipe ensures juicy, flavorful meat with crispy, golden skin.
 Begin the brining process at least 24 hours before roasting.

 Serves 6 / Prep Time: / Total Time:

 Brine the Chicken

-- Place the lemon juice (not zest), water, and salt into a sauce pot and bring to a boil.
-Stir well and pour into a container large enough to hold one gallon of liquid and the chicken.
-Add ice to cool the liquid off quickly.
+- Combine the water, salt, and lemon juice in a large saucepan and bring to a boil.
+Pour the liquid into a container large enough to hold one gallon of liquid and the chicken.
+Add the ice and cool to room temperature.

 Roast the Chicken